singhwarrior/datastructure-algo/java/graph/README.md

 }
 ```

+Following are some of the important points about DFS:
+- Time taken by DFS is sum of the degree of all nodes
+- Once DFS is executed, whether two nodes are connected to each other can be identified in constant time
+- Once DFS is executed, path between two nodes can be identified in linear time i.e. equal to path length
+- Each and every vertex only visited only once

 ### BFS

 Breadth first search is more efficient Graph Traversal Technique compared to DFS.
-Reason is as follows:

-1.
+- The path given by BFS is the shorted path between the vertices